 Test a Snap

-package for end-to-end Snap testing in a Jest environment.
+For end-to-end Snap testing in a Jest environment, use the @metamask/snaps-jest package as follows.

 Steps